 Guido Martin-Brandis is a director and cellist based in London.
 His imaginative, character driven, musically sensitive, detail oriented productions have garnered excellent reviews in the press, marking him out as a rising talent amongst British opera directors.
 His last four shows reviewed in Opera Now Magazine all received five star reviews, and his shows have been nominated for the OffWestEnd Awards and also the Standing Ovation Awards.

 He is particularly passionate about the German and Slavic operatic repertoire, alongside the operas of the French Baroque, and formed The Opera Company in 2017 to put on productions of these works.
 His first two shows with the company, Onegin and Tatiana, and The Cunning Little Vixen, enjoyed sell out runs at the Arcola Theatre as part of the Grimeborn Festival.
 In 2022 with The Opera Company he directed three operas by Rameau: the UK premiere of the 1737 version Castor et Pollux, and a double bill of Pigmalion and Nélée et Myrthis.
-More recent directing projects have included critically acclaimed productions of L’elisir d’amore for Wild Arts and La Cenerentola for Opera Kipling (OffFest awards finalist), the world premiere of A Child in Striped Pyjamas based on John Boyne’s bestselling novel (subsequently revived at the Brundibar Arts Festival), Dido and Aeneas for Somserset Opera, and La Serva Padrona, and Bastien et Basteinne (Opera de Baugé).
+More recent directing projects have included critically acclaimed productions of L’elisir d’amore for Wild Arts, Hansel und Gretel and La Cenerentola for Opera Kipling (both OffFest awards finalists), the world premiere of A Child in Striped Pyjamas based on John Boyne’s bestselling novel (subsequently revived at the Brundibar Arts Festival), Dido and Aeneas for Somerset Opera, and a double bill of La Serva Padrona and Bastien et Basteinne (Opera de Baugé).

 Guido has a love of lesser known repertoire, and in 2021 he directed the UK premiere of the 1933 version of Strauss’ Die Ägyptische Helena for Fulham Opera, a production which was critically acclaimed.
 The two shows he devised based on forgotten French baroque music - Rameau’s Roots, and The Theatre of the Salon - both got five star reviews in Opera now and were described respectively as “a transporting little delight” and “entirely magical… exhilaration out of all proportion to the means”.

 Guido is extremely passionate about the artistic development of young singers, and he has been invited to direct opera scenes at Guildhall School of Music and Drama for four consecutive years.
-Future plans include directing Die Fledermaus for The Merry Opera Company, and Hansel and Gretel at the Camden Fringe Festival, a revival tour of The Theatre of the Salon, and Der Rosenkavalier for The Opera Company.
+Future plans include directing Die Fledermaus for The Merry Opera Company, Tristan und Isolde at Grimeborn festival, a revival tours of both L’elisir d’amore and The Theatre of the Salon, and Der Rosenkavalier for The Opera Company.

 Previously, he directed the world premiere of award winning composer Grace-Evangeline Mason’s debut opera, The Yellow Wallpaper (Helios Collective, ENO Lilian Baylis House) and Cosi fan Tutte at the Edinburgh Fringe Festival and Camden Fringe Festival (Opera Kipling), a Menotti double bill for Opera Diaspora, and created a Lego stop motion animation of Rusalka.
 Other directing projects include A Pinch of Salt for Bards Theatre, Vanessa at the Brickhouse Theatre Company with Iambe Opera, and semi stagings of acts from Tristan und Isolde, Die Walkure, and Parsifal for Telescopera.